I can’t use the Palm Pad at all because when I pull it up, Control Center pops up. What can I do?

 Then enter the email addresses of the recipients.
 They will then long-press on the .webarchive attachment in the received email and choose “Open In Notes Plus”.

-Note: there’s a bug where you can’t properly export PDF notebooks as WebArchives – the original PDF pages won’t be included.
+Note: there’s a technical limitation where you can’t properly export PDF notebooks as WebArchives – the original PDF pages won’t be included.

 BACKING UP DATA

 How does Dropbox auto-backup work?
 And how do I use it?

 It automatically backs up your Notes Plus data to a preferred location (aka backup folder) in your Dropbox account and restores the data if needed (for example, when you reinstall the app, or install it on a new or restored iPad).

 - If you add an item (i.e. a notebook / folder) in Notes Plus, it will be uploaded to the backup folder in Dropbox.

 - If you delete an item in Notes Plus, the remote version in Dropbox will be deleted.